Homemade Petit Fours

 Melted Buttercream Petit Four Icing

-• Melt together the butter shortening cream and syrup in a double boiler.
+• Melt together the 1 cup unsalted butter 1 cup shortening in a double boiler.

 • Either dip the frozen petit fours into the icing or place a petit four on a fork and spoon icing over the top.
 Once completely coated, put on a sheet of wax paper to set up.
 If using sprinkles, do so immediately.